The This Engineering Life Mission:

 Elle Smyth, This Engineering Life Host – Season 1 (2019-2020)

-Elle Smyth is a Senior at Duke studying Mechanical Engineering and Innovation and Entrepreneurship.
+Elle Smyth is a Duke grad studying Mechanical Engineering and Innovation and Entrepreneurship.
 She is a teaching assistant for an engineering innovation course and spent one summer designing and constructing a medical clinic in Uganda.
 She is also a Duke Technology Scholar and participated in Girls Who Code, sparking her passion to encourage females to pursue careers in STEM.
 After graduation, Elle will be moving to Atlanta where she will work at BlackRock as a Technical Product Manager.

 Rebecca Norman, This Engineering Life Host – Season 1 (2019-2020)

-Rebecca Norman is a Senior Mechanical Engineer at Duke University, also getting a certificate in Innovation and Entrepreneurship.
+Rebecca Norman is a Graduated Mechanical Engineer at Duke University, also getting a certificate in Innovation and Entrepreneurship.
 She has been a teaching assistant for EGR224 Mechatronics and EGR121 Engineering Innovations, and she has been part of an all-female dance group during her time at Duke.
 Rebecca has been lucky to intern for leading engineering companies, such as Walt Disney Imagineering and General Motors, and she has a passion for combining engineering with business and creativity.

 Michael Betts II, This Engineering Life Media Editor – Season 1 (2019-2020)